Bladder Cancer

 Do you have any of these symptoms?

-Upon detection of blood in the urine, the Clinic implements a rapid protocol of diagnostic tests for early detection of this tumor.
+Upon detection of blood in the urine, the Clínica implements a rapid protocol of diagnostic tests to detect this tumour early.

-This protocol manages to diagnose bladder tumors in a single day in patients with blood in the urine, achieving early treatment and high success rates.
+This protocol allows us to diagnose bladder tumours in a single day in patients with blood in the urine, achieving early treatment and high success rates.

 In the initial stages, treatment is curative and consists of removal of the lesion by cystoscopy or transurethral resection.
 After analysis of the excised material, an assessment will be made as to whether it is necessary to administer endovesical instillations (directly into the bladder) of chemotherapeutic or immunotherapeutic drugs to prevent recurrences.